How Brazil’s Trump is using WhatsApp to win election

 The sheer scale of fake news has been staggering.
 In one post, Haddad was “revealed” to have written a book defending incest.
 In another, his running mate, Manuela D’Avila, appeared with photoshopped tattoos of Che Guevara and Lenin.
 In a bid to dissuade Catholics from voting for Bolsonaro—who counts on an evangelical base of voters—a mocked-up newspaper article claimed that he would change the country’s patron saint.

 The study’s authors are pressuring WhatsApp to limit the number of times a message can be forwarded and reduce the size of new chat groups.
-“These measures should be implemented temporarily during the campaign – it’s like putting a patient in quarantine to control the spread of disease,” says Fabricio Benevenuto, a computer science professor at the Federal University of Minas Gerais.
+“These measures should be implemented temporarily during the campaign–it’s like putting a patient in quarantine to control the spread of disease,” says Fabricio Benevenuto, a computer science professor at the Federal University of Minas Gerais.
 The company says this cannot be done in time, although similar steps were taken in India after viral WhatsApp rumors of a child kidnapping prompted mobs to kill dozens of innocent people.

 In one online video, Bolsonaro scrolls down a huge list of WhatsApp discussion groups praising his “spontaneous” support.
-According to Moura, there are 40-50,000 groups dedicated to Bolsonaro alone.
-These are incubators for pro-gun, pro-torture, and anti-abortion memes (and racist, homophobic and misogynist comments that often originate with the candidate himself).
+According to Moura, there are 40,000-50,000 groups dedicated to Bolsonaro alone.
+These are incubators for pro-gun, pro-torture, and anti-abortion memes (and racist, homophobic, and misogynist comments that often originate with the candidate himself).

 “Lies are sexy,” says Sergio Ludtke, the executive editor of Comprova, a consortium of 24 Brazilian media outlets created to cross-check information posted on social media, inspired by Harvard University’s First Draft project.
 The group encourages people to submit tips, via WhatsApp, about false content related to the election.
-Ludtke acknowledges that it’s hard to fight disinformation but they are trying to make people doubt what they are receiving online.
-It’s a responsibility of the whole society, he notes.
+Ludtke acknowledges that it’s hard to fight disinformation, but they are trying to make people doubt what they are receiving online.
+It’s the responsibility of all of society, he notes.

-In one viral video, seen by two million people in two days, a statistician “proved” that Bolsonaro could be cheated of outright victory in the first round.
+In one viral video, seen by 2 million people in two days, a statistician “proved” that Bolsonaro could be cheated of outright victory in the first round.
 The candidate, in a move ripped from Donald Trump’s playbook, has repeatedly warned that the election is rigged.

 The Folha article is unlikely to change the eventual outcome, but it did interrupt what had become a virtual procession to the presidency.
-Several thousand groups have been suspended by WhatsApp (including, temporarily, the candidate’s son, congressman Eduardo Bolsonaro) due to “spam behavior” associated with their profiles.
+Several thousand groups have been suspended by WhatsApp (including, temporarily, the candidate’s son, Congressman Eduardo Bolsonaro) due to “spam behavior” associated with their profiles.

-In August, Eduardo Bolsonaro posed with former Trump aide Steve Bannon, and posted the photo on Twitter: “we are certainly in touch to join forces, especially against cultural marxism”.
+In August, Eduardo Bolsonaro posed with former Trump aide Steve Bannon and posted the photo on Twitter: “We are certainly in touch to join forces, especially against cultural Marxism.”
 The candidate himself denies any ties to Trump’s former strategist.
-“The workers party isn’t being harmed by fake news, but by the TRUTH,” he claimed.
+“The workers’ party isn’t being harmed by fake news, but by the TRUTH,” he claimed.

-Like Trump, Bolsonaro promises to clean the swamp, defends family values, and presents himself as the candidate of law and order.
-And just like the U.S president, he constantly attacks the press.
-In a recent Datafolha survey, 61% of his supporters said that they got their information through Whatsapp, whereas only 38% of Haddad’s supporters cited the messaging app as their primary source of news.
+Like Trump, Bolsonaro promises to “drain the swamp,” defends family values, and presents himself as the candidate of law and order.
+And just like the U.S. president, he constantly attacks the press.
+In a recent Datafolha survey, 61% of his supporters said that they got their information through WhatsApp, whereas only 38% of Haddad’s supporters cited the messaging app as their primary source of news.

 The largest backlash, both online and on the streets of Brazil, has come from women organizing around the hashtag #elenao (#nothim).
 But for much of the electorate, fed up with rising violence, an economy in crisis and decades of endemic corruption, that Bolsonaro represents change is enough.
 As the candidate of former president Lula da Silva, controversially imprisoned on corruption charges, Haddad is tainted in the eyes of many.